Mathematics & Operational Research & Statistics & Economics

 The MORSE concept

-These degrees are unique: no other university in the world offers equivalent programmes.
+These courses are unique: no other university in the world offers equivalent programmes.
 The first MORSE students started in 1975, three years after the idea was launched during the founding year of the Department.

 About 150 students start each year with overseas and European students forming about one-third of the intake allowing our students to form lifelong, global friendship networks whilst at Warwick.